Louis Bherer, M.Ps. Ph.D.

 Post-doctoral Fellow

-Dr Florent BESNIER has been involved in clinical trials and cardiovascular rehabilitation in the past 12 years.
+Dr Florent BESNIER has been involved in clinical trials and cardiovascular rehabilitation for the past 12 years.
 His work focuses on exercise physiology in cardiovascular and metabolic diseases.
 From 2014 to 2018, his PhD project at the Institute of Cardiovascular and Metabolic Diseases (Toulouse, France) aimed to: 1/ study the effects of short bouts of high intensity exercise training on cardiorespiratory fitness and the autonomic nervous system in a context of chronic heart failure, and 2/ to better understand the physiopathological mechanisms underlying the effect of exercise training on cardiac remodelling (cardiomyocyte morphology & cardiac tissue organization).
 In May 2019, Dr Florent Besnier joined Prof. Louis Bherer’s research team as a postdoctoral researcher at the EPIC center of the Montreal Heart Institute.
 His project consists of studying the effects of cognitive and physical training on physical and brain health in chronic heart failure patients.
 Dr Florent BESNIER has also developed clinical research projects on the optimization of an exercise training program in coronary heart disease patients, and on the rehabilitation of people suffering from COVID-19 long-term symptoms of fatigue and / or dyspnea.

 Florent Besnier, Ph.D.